 Library and information literacy instruction is primarily delivered through a two-unit credit online library skills course and library orientations for classes with outcomes assessments detailed in the Library Program Review.
-Librarians provide over 100 class orientations per semester and more than 190,000 library users were counted in school year 2014-2015 (II.B.1-3a).
+Librarians provide over 100 class orientations per semester and more than 190,000 library users were counted in school year 2014-2015 (II.B.1-6).
 The "How Can I?" section on the library webpage offers links to get help, and users can complete an online reference question form.
-Additional reference services and library instruction are provided by faculty librarians during all open hours and include one-on-one assistance, telephone service, and electronic reference.
+Additional reference services and library instruction are provided by faculty librarians during all open hours and include one-on-one assistance, telephone service, and electronic reference; a new chat service will launch in 2016.

 The Friends of the AHC Library offers enhanced cultural and aesthetic programming.
-In the last six years, the Friends have sponsored events including the Maddux Children's Book Art Exhibit, prizes for Constitution Day contests, "Xtreme" research competitions, lectures with local and visiting faculty, Community Reads programs in collaboration with local public libraries, and various fundraisers to support both campus and community library events and services (II.B.1-6; II.B.1-6a).
+In the last six years, the Friends have sponsored events including the Maddux Children's Book Art Exhibit, prizes for Constitution Day contests, "Xtreme" research competitions, lectures with local and visiting faculty, Community Reads programs in collaboration with local public libraries, and various fundraisers to support both campus and community library events and services (II.B.1-7; II.B.1-8).